 Mixed waste that cannot be utilized or recycled is taken to a landfill.
 We aim to further reduce the amount of landfill waste by sending the waste that we generate to recycling and utilization.

 We take all hazardous waste to an authorized processing plant.
 Roughly a third of this waste is seal oil from compound mixing machines, whose consumption is directly proportional to the manufactured rubber compound volumes.
-All hazardous waste generated in our Nokia factory is utilized for energy or as materials.
+All hazardous waste generated in our Finnish factory is utilized as energy or as raw materials.